 3 cups of cooked brown rice

-Heat oil over medium-high heat in wok or large skillet.
+In a wok or large skillet, heat oil over medium-high heat.
 When oil is almost smoking, add garlic, ginger, ground ginger, spring onions and salt to taste.
 Stir-fry about 2 minutes.
 Add chicken.
 Stir fry an additional 3 to 4 minutes.

 Add chopped onion and cabbage and cook, stirring occasionally, for about 5 minutes.
 Add peppers and cook for 2 minutes.